Melissa Barthelemy's apartment

 At the time, Mallia was searching for a missing sex worker called Shannan Gilbert, who had gone missing from a gated community on the eastern side of the island six months earlier.

-Shortly afterwards, it emerged that the victim was actually Barthelemy.
+Later, it emerged that the victim was actually Barthelemy.

-At that point, the police found the bodies of three other women: Maureen Brainard-Barnes, Megan Waterman, and Amber Lynn Costello.
+The discovery near Gilgo Beach triggered a wider search of the area, during which the police found the bodies of three other women: Maureen Brainard-Barnes, Megan Waterman, and Amber Lynn Costello.

 GPS coordinates